Kapyjengi/WalkInEvents/README.md

 ## Testing React app with node-backend

-Open folder walkin-node-backend and start with "npm run build:ui".
-It will build react app from folder walkin-event-front.
+Open folder walkin-node-backend, run "npm install" and start with "npm run build:ui".
+It will build react app from folder walkin-event-front and add the build to node app folder.
 After that run "npm start", that will start the server and serve react front at localhost:3001

 ## Deployment of full-stack solution to Heroku